 Since joining Walnut House after successfully completing a twelve-month pupillage in chambers, Evie has continued to enjoy a busy and varied practice.
 She has been complimented on her pragmatic and personable manner with her clients.

 Sam joined Walnut House as a pupil under the supervision of Hugh Cornford in 2020 and was made a tenant at Walnut House in October 2021.
-Developing a general common law practice with an emphasis on family and crime and a particular interest in family law.
-Prior to training as a barrister Sam worked as a family paralegal with a regional solicitor.
+Sam is developing a diverse and varied practice.
+He prides himself on being approachable with clients and offering pragmatic advice.
+Prior to commencing pupillage, Sam worked as a paralegal in the family department of a regional law firm.

 Zoe joined Walnut House in 2021 as a pupil under the supervision of Laura Searle.
 Prior to pupillage, she worked as a paralegal at a boutique agricultural law firm.
 During her BPTC, she volunteered as an Appropriate Adult, supporting children in police station interviews, and at Support Through Court, assisting litigants in person with the court process.
 She has also completed internships assisting a children’s charity with their policy documents, and in the privacy department of an international firm.